HeroicKatora/zosimos/Readme.md

 # Zosimos

 A library for common image operations, so quick and embeddable that you might barely notice it running.
 At least that's the goal.
-The main idea is to use pre-built GPU pipelines, the same you will find used in video games, but to wrap it into an interface more familiar from CPU-based methods.
+The implementation uses pre-built GPU pipelines, the same you will find used in video games, to wrap an image manipulation interface more familiar from CPU-based libraries.

-Planned: See <docs/roadmap.md>.
+Plan: See <docs/roadmap.md>.

+Ideas for contributions: See <docs/ideas.md>.

+## How to run

+This is currently a library.
+You can run its test suite which will also contain usage examples for various different editing jobs.

+Work-In-Progress: An interactive 'editor' interface is being sketched in `bin/editor`.

+Work-In-Progress: An non-interactive scripting interface that maps the command operations and whole compile process should be built in `bin/sh`.
+Here we will focus on a *batch* use case since re-use of the pipeline is a big computational advantage.
+(It remains to be seen if caches can be implemented).

+## Project philosophy and goals

+> AM/FM
+> =====
+>
+> AM/FM is an engineer's term distinguishing the inevitable clunky real-world
+> faultiness of "Actual Machines" from the power-fantasy techno-dreams of
+> "Fucking Magic."
+(Source: Turkey City Lexicon)

+For more see <docs/philosophy.md>.

 ## How to test